suhitaghosh10/UATS/README.md

 # Uncertainty-Aware Temporal Self-Learning (UATS)

-This repository contains the source code of the paper *Uncertainty-Aware Temporal Self-Learning (UATS): [Semi-Supervised Learning for Segmentation of the Prostate Zones and Beyond](https://arxiv.org/abs/2104.03840), accepted in *Artificial Intelligence in Medicine Paper*.
+This repository contains the source code of the paper *Uncertainty-Aware Temporal Self-Learning (UATS): [Semi-Supervised Learning for Segmentation of the Prostate Zones and Beyond](https://arxiv.org/abs/2104.03840), accepted in *Artificial Intelligence in Medicine* Journal.

 ![Concept of our method.
 For details we refer to our paper at .....](concept_diagram.PNG)